MB581/Travel-Assistant-using-Weather-API/README.md

 # 🌍 Travel Assistant using Weather API

 >## 🔍 Introduction
 >>Traveling is an exciting experience, but it also comes with challenges, particularly when it comes to unpredictable weather conditions, health concerns, and safety risks.
-Travelers often face difficulties in assessing the impact of weather on their journey, which can lead to discomfort, disruptions, or even health hazards.
+Travelers often face difficulties in assessing the impact of weather on their journey, which can lead to discomfort, disruptions, or even health hazards. <br>
 To address this issue, we have developed an **AI-powered Travel Assistant** that provides real-time weather updates, health risk advisories, and travel safety recommendations.
-By leveraging **n8n**, an automation workflow tool, and the **OpenWeatherMap API**, the assistant processes and delivers **personalized travel insights** to users.
+By leveraging **n8n**, an automation workflow tool, and the **OpenWeatherMap API**, the assistant processes and delivers **personalized travel insights** to users. <br>
 This system ensures that travelers are well-informed about the environmental conditions of their destination, allowing them to plan their trip efficiently and minimize unexpected complications.

 ---

 ## 🏆 Acknowledgement
-This project was made possible with the invaluable guidance of (**Prof. Ashok K. Harnal**)[https://github.com/harnalashok].
+This project was made possible with the invaluable guidance of [**Prof. Ashok K. Harnal**](https://github.com/harnalashok).
 His insights, expertise in AI applications, and mentorship have significantly contributed to shaping the vision and execution of this Travel Assistant.
 I extend my heartfelt gratitude for his support throughout this journey.

 ---